hashcat/hashcat/BUILD.md

 # Author: see docs/credits.txt

-# Building hashcat for Linux and MacOS
+# Building hashcat for Linux and macOS

 Get a copy of the **hashcat** repository